zopefoundation/zope.testbrowser/README.txt

     ...
     AmbiguityError: label 'Ambiguous Control'

+This is also true if an option in a control is ambiguous in relation to the control itself.

+    >>> browser.getControl('Sub-control Ambiguity')
+    Traceback (most recent call last):
+    ...
+    AmbiguityError: label 'Sub-control Ambiguity'

 Ambiguous controls may be specified using an index value.
 We use the control's value attribute to show the two controls; this attribute is properly introduced below.